 We blame being lazy, having no time, needing to be told what to do, and having no self control as the reasons why we just can’t stay on track.
 Here in itself is where the problem starts.
 The mindset behind eating.
 The perception of what you should and shouldn’t do and the reasons you tell yourself you can’t do it.

-I am big on personal responsibility but in a way it is hard to blame people 100% for this failure because our culture has engrained this all or nothing approach as if there is no middle ground, as if there is no other way.
+Our culture has engrained this all or nothing approach as if there is no middle ground, as if there is no other way.